Go Back Email Link

 • Cook to softball stage.
 Once boiling, attach a candy thermometer to the side of the pan, making sure the bulb is fully submerged in the caramel mixture without touching the pan’s bottom.
 Cook the mixture, stirring frequently, until it reaches 236°F (soft ball stage).

-Tip: Hold the thermometer at eye level for accurate reading.
+Tip: Hold the thermometer at eye level for an accurate reading.

-• Transfer to dish.
+• Pour into dish.
 Immediately pour the hot caramel into your prepared dish, spreading it evenly if necessary.
 Be careful—the caramel will be very hot!
 Let it cool completely at room temperature for at least 4 hours or until firm.

 • Wrapping for gifts (optional).
 Wrap each caramel in waxed paper to keep them fresh and prevent sticking.
 For one-inch caramel squares, cut waxed paper into 3 x 4-inch rectangles.
 Place a caramel square in the center of the waxed paper and fold the ends over, wrapping it like a little boxed gift.
 Start with a 12-inch square of waxed paper and cut it into strips to save on paper.